adickinson72/website/content/en/docs/guides/flux-e2e.md

 For more information, see: [`flux create`](https://fluxcd.io/docs/cmd/flux_create/).

-TODO: (there is no information about the OpenAPI spec at the link above, provide an additional link to editor integration docs.)
+* TODO: [fluxcd/website#801](https://github.com/fluxcd/website/issues/801) There is no information about utilizing the OpenAPI spec with your editor in our docs, (issue suggests we should have a specific "editor integrations" docs page.)

 ### Previewing changes